tedorellana/learning/SAA-C03.md

 ## A target tracking policy ##
 Allows the Auto Scaling group to automatically adjust the number of EC2 instances in the group based on a target value for a metric.
 In this case, the target value for the CPU utilization metric could be set to 40% to maintain the desired performance of the application.
 The Auto Scaling group would then automatically scale the number of instances up or down as needed to maintain the target value for the metric.
+Scaling policy assumes that it should scale out your Auto Scaling group when the specified metric is above the target value.
+You can't use a target tracking scaling policy to scale out your Auto Scaling group when the specified metric is below the target value

 ## Origin access identity ##
 Is a special CloudFront user that you can associate with Amazon S3 origins, so that you can secure all or just some of your Amazon S3 content.